As an Amazon Associate I earn from qualifying purchases.

 If you’ve never heard of the French stew cassoulet, you’re missing out.
 It’s a hearty stew — some would say a gut bomb — made up of beans and many kinds of meats, some smoked, some confited, some in the form of sausages.
 This turkey bean soup is a riff of that idea, but much lighter.

-I first saw this recipe for Southern cassoulet in the excellent cookbook Victuals: An Appalachian Journey, with Recipes by Ronni Lundy.
+I first saw this recipe in the excellent cookbook Victuals: An Appalachian Journey, with Recipes by Ronni Lundy.
 She in turn learned it from Shelley Butcher of the Dancing Bear Appalachian Bistro in Tennessee.
 What you see here is my take on it, loaded with lots of wild game.

-The essence of this soup, or stew, or casserole, depending on how much broth you want to serve with it, is the use of good beans and lots of varied meats.
+The essence of this turkey bean soup, or stew, or casserole, depending on how much broth you want to serve with it, is the use of good beans and lots of varied meats.
 Ronni’s uses bacon, salt pork, chicken-apple sausages and rabbit confit.
 Mine uses bacon, a Toulouse-style duck sausage and wild turkey thighs.

 No matter what you choose, you need something smoked, some sort of sausage and a meat that will break down into tenderness with slow cooking.
 Turkey thighs and drumsticks are a good choice here, but so would rabbit, pheasant legs, squirrels or pork.

 A word on the beans.
 What attracted me to this recipe was Ronni’s use of fresh “shelly” beans, which are fully ripe beans that are not yet dry.
 I happened to have access to excellent cranberry beans in this state.
 Shelly beans have a different texture from dried, a touch more vegetal and less meaty.
 But fully dried beans are fine, and are what the French use.